-★ CIND 820 Big Data Analytics Project Prerequisite: IND 405 or CMTH 642 This course is intended to engage students in hands-on applications of big data analytics methods and techniques in a project setting.
+★ CIND820 Big Data Analytics Project Prerequisite: IND405 or CMTH642 This course is intended to engage students in hands-on applications of big data analytics methods and techniques in a project setting.
 Working with a faculty supervisor, students will apply big data analytics in respect to their real-world area of interest by using open source data.
-The deadline to enroll in CIND 820 for Spring term (courses that begin the week of May 3,2021) is April 29, 2021.
-Students will also not be allowed to swap between sections of the Data Analytics courses after April 29, 2021 for Spring term and June 16, 2021 for Summer term. materials, video lectures and discussions are delivered and facilitated online within the D2L Learning Management System.
-Throughout the semester, student questions related to course content may be answered either by the instructor on discussion board or by an online tutor via email 42.0 Hours Fees: \$1027.79 NEW!
+The deadline to enroll in CIND820 for Spring term is May 2, 2022.
+Students will also not be allowed to swap between sections of the Data Analytics courses after the above date.
+You must download the X2Go Client and Microsoft Remote Desktop in order to access the software needed to complete the requirements for this course.
+Prior to your first class, you are strongly advised to test the computer you plan to use, as machines operated using a third-party administrator (such as laptops provided by a workplace) may not allow access to the required software/download(s).
+International students should use their own virtual private network (VPN) software to connect to University resources.
+42.0 Hours Fees: \$1027.86 NEW!

-★ CIND 830 Python Programming for Data Science This course is an introduction to Python, analysing and exploring data and doing machine learning with Python.
+★ CIND830 Python Programming for Data Science This course is an introduction to Python, analysing and exploring data and doing machine learning with Python.
 Topics cover basics in Python programming language as well as visualization and exploratory data analysis in Python.
-Python libraries such as NumPy, Pandas, Matplotlib and Seaborn which are essential for data science will be introduced.
-The deadline to enroll in CIND 830 for Spring term (courses that begin the week of May 3,2021) is April 29, 2021.
-The deadline to enroll in CIND 830 for Summer term (courses that begin the week of June 21, 2021) is June 16, 2021.
-Students will also not be allowed to swap between sections of the Data Analytics courses after April 29, 2021 for Spring term and June 16, 2021 for Summer term.
-Course materials, video lectures and discussions are delivered and facilitated online within the D2L Learning Management System.
-Throughout the semester, student questions related to course content may be answered either by the instructor on discussion board or by an online tutor via email.
-42.0 Hours Fees: \$1027.79 NEW!
+Python libraries such as NumPy, Pandas, Matplotlib and Seaborn which are essential for data science will be introduced The deadline to enroll in CIND830 for Spring term is May 2, 2022.
+The deadline to enroll in CIND830 for Summer term is June 21, 2022.
+Students will also not be allowed to swap between sections of the Data Analytics courses after the above dates.
+You must download the Microsoft Remote Desktop in order to access the software needed to complete the requirements for this course.
+Prior to your first class, you are strongly advised to test the computer you plan to use, as machines operated using a third-party administrator (such as laptops provided by a workplace) may not allow access to the required software/download(s).
+International students should use their own virtual private network (VPN) software to connect to University resources.
+42.0 Hours Fees: \$1027.86 NEW!